rmsolomon/rope/README.md

 ---

-## When you are entering the **Payment Infromation**, you can just type `4` and `2` back and forth until you reach the end of the Zip Code.
+## When you are entering the **Payment Information**, you can just type `4` and `2` back and forth until you reach the end of the Zip Code.
 (These payment details are the default testing details for Stripe).

 ### Card number: `4242 4242 4242 4242`